Techkwon/SimpleMusicPlayerDemo/README.md

 Interface
 ----------
-Lyrics that matche its time to playing time will appear on the screen, and the users also can check full-screen lyrics by clicking lyrics part where they can click a certain lyric to move its own play time.
+Lyrics that match to its playing time will appear on the screen.
+And the users also can see lyrics on full screen by clicking lyrics part and there they can click a certain lyric to move its play time.